 Important!
 It is no longer possible for claimants aged between 16 and state pension age to make a new claim for DLA.
 People in this age should make a claim for Personal Independence Payment (PIP)

-If you're challenging a disability living allowance (DLA) decision, it's worth knowing that at least 40% of all Disability Living Allowance (DLA) appeal tribunals are successful and the odds are as high as 70% if you attend an oral appeal tribunal with a representative.
+If you're challenging a disability living allowance (DLA) decision, it's worth knowing that around 70% of all Disability Living Allowance (DLA) appeal tribunals are successful.

 You also need to know that for any decisions made from 28th October 2013, a new system of mandatory reconsideration before appeal has been introduced, making it harder to appeal.

 Our detailed 37 page A4 guide 'Support for clients with DLA and AA appeals' was written for social workers, housing workers and other support workers but is equally valuable for claimants representing themselves at DLA tribunals.
 It covers:

 - how to go and watch tribunals before attending yourself

 - written submissions

 - inviting witnesses